crfroehlich/blog/content/posts/2004/area-man-blows-second-chance-at-life.md

 ---
+date: 6/3/2004
+description: >-
+  Area man Donald Thisbit appeared shaken Wednesday afternoon after his close encounter with death "I ...
+draft: false
+img: blow_chance.jpg
+tags:
+  - news
+  - donald thisbit
-title: "Area Man Blows Second Chance at Life, Hopes for Third"
+title: 'Area Man Blows Second Chance at Life, Hopes for Third'
-metaTitle: "Area Man Blows Second Chance at Life, Hopes for Third"
-metaDate: 6/3/2004
-metaDraft: false
-tags: ["news","donald thisbit"]
-img: "blow_chance.jpg"
 ---

 Area man, Donald Thisbit, appeared shaken Wednesday afternoon after his close encounter with death.
 "I feel like I've been given a second chance at life," Thisbit told reporters.
 "I mean, if my friends hadn't pointed out the cholesterol content of that Burger King Whopper (tm) to me, I might not be here right now.
 I was moments away from biting into certain death, when heaven smiled upon me.
 I know now that I have to give back some of what's been given to me."